 From the very moment the collision happens, the trucking company is working to collect evidence and try to escape liability or minimize liability.
 The injury victim should do the same.

 Obtaining representation from a seasoned truck accident attorney early on can be critical to proving fault in a case.
 A dedicated law firm could quickly work to have the truck taken off the road to preserve evidence.

 If a truck is not examined right away, then it is placed back in service.
 It could have hundreds, if not thousands, of additional miles on it by the time a lawyer gets to it.
 Other evidence can disappear, too.
 Most trucks have black boxes, and they have crucial information as to the speed vehicle was going at the time of the collision and whether the brakes were applied.
 This information could be used to determine if the person properly reacted or saw the collision coming.

 Those event data recorders can only hold so much data, and it gets overwritten periodically.
 That is why it is critical to have an attorney protecting the individual’s rights and preserving that information as quickly as possible after a collision.

 Contact an Altoona Truck Accident Attorney Today

 Truck accidents could result in serious physical and emotional injury that can lead to high financial burdens.
 If you were injured in a wreck involving a truck, you have the right to seek monetary compensation.
-Contact a Marcus & Mack injury lawyer experienced with the unique aspects of Altoona truck accident cases and schedule your first consultation for free.
+Contact us at Marcus & Mack to schedule a free consultation with a personal injury lawyer experienced with the unique aspects of Altoona truck accident cases.